trippster08/genome_skimming_LAB/README.md

 with transferring files between Hydra and your computer.
 I usually use scp or filezilla.

-After the shell file, include the path to the directory your read files are in.
-For most, it should be something like:
+You need to include two paths after the shell file.
+The first is the path to the directory your read files are in while the second is the directory your reference mitochondrial genome files in GenBank (.gb) format. in.
+For most, the first should be something like:
-`/scratch/genomics/<USERNAME>/<PROJECT>/data/trimmed_sequences`.
+`/scratch/genomics/<USERNAME>/<PROJECT>/data/trimmed_sequences` while the second will be something like:
+`/scratch/genomics/<USERNAME>/ref/mito_reference.gb`
 NOTE: Make sure you do not put a forward slash at the end of the path.
 If you use tab to complete, it automatically adds a forward slash at the end.
 Remove it.

 ```
-sh mitofinder_multi_hydra.sh <path_to_trimmed_sequences>
+sh mitofinder_multi_hydra.sh <path_to_trimmed_sequences> <path_to_reference_database>
 ```
 You don't appear to have the ability to choose where to put the results folder, and MitoFinder puts them where they are run from, in this case, the jobs directory.